dysdsyd/dysdsyd.github.io/index.md

 An end-to-end conditional GAN framework for generating 3D objects from single RGB image.
 It was able to get better qualitative 3D reconstructions as compared to the baseline.

 [**MedLens**](https://github.com/dysdsyd/MedLens)
-A Bi-Directional Attention Flow network (BiDAF) based web app for health-care researchers, which answers factual questions based on uploaded documents or searched on PubMed database
+A Bi-Directional Attention Flow network based web app for health-care researchers, which answers factual questions based on uploaded documents or searched on PubMed database